 As an MMS: FOB international student, you are expected to attend our Immigration Attorney Workshop presented by experienced immigration lawyers.
 An immigration attorney presents key facts and processes that you should consider when conducting a job search.
 Information includes common ways to acquire US work authorization upon graduation, company sponsorship for a US internship, H-1B visa costs, Green Cards, and more.

-We have specialized ways of helping you search for work.
-The H1-BLUE DEVIL database is a proprietary tool that identifies potential employers that may be interested in hiring international students.
-Connect with corporations that recently sponsored international candidates for business-related positions and improve your chances of finding a company looking for your global perspective.
+We have specialized ways of helping you search for work, including access to databases that identiy potential employers that may be interested in hiring international students.
+You'll be able to connect with corporations that recently sponsored international candidates for business-related positions and improve your chances of finding a company looking for your global perspective.

 Domestic & International Opportunities